MV Spirit of Portsmouth: History

-Upon the introduction of Spirit of Portsmouth, the 1966-built Portsmouth Queen was withdrawn from service.
+Upon the introduction of Spirit of Portsmouth, the 1966-built Portsmouth Queen was withdrawn from service and sold.
 The previous vessel that was dedicated to cruise duty was Solent Enterprise.
 Spirit of Portsmouth is currently the Gosport Ferries flagship. in 2015 they gave her a refit with a new paint job and a new engine with a 2,1 turbine and a new radar.

 Characteristics

 The Spirit of Portsmouth is 32.60 m in length and has a beam of 10.20 m and a draught of 2.1 m.
 She has a service speed of 10 knots and a capacity of 300 passengers.
 She carries either 3 or 4 crew depending on the nature of the voyage.